Skip to content

-Set in the Loire-Atlantique department, Nantes is a prosperous medieval commercial port, and it used to be the capital of Brittany, France’s northwesternmost region.
-From your first step into the city, you will be immersed in its rich past, as walking through the cobblestone streets of Nantes’ old town will take you on a journey to a past time.
+Set in the Loire-Atlantique department, Nantes is a prosperous medieval commercial port and used to be the capital of Brittany, France’s northwesternmost region.
+From your first step into the city, you will be immersed in its rich past, as walking through the cobblestone streets of Nantes’ old town will take you on a journey back in time.

-However, make no mistake, this is not a city full of old locations only; Nantes is a thriving contemporary metropolis with a flourishing industrial sector and a sizable student population.
+However, this is not a city entirely of old locations only; Nantes is a thriving contemporary metropolis with a flourishing industrial sector and a sizable student population.
 A spectacular opera theatre, great restaurants, bustling cafés, and lively squares make up the city’s vibrant social life.

-Brimming with so many activities to do and places to visit, here is a list of the best things to do while you are in Nantes.
+With so many activities and places to visit, Nantes offers many activities.
+Here is a list of the best things to do while you are there.

 Cathédrale Saint-Pierre-et-Saint-Paul